Wednesday 04/13/22

 Man…didn’t see that coming!

-You know, …and don’t loose the fact that this isn’t really about Peter, this is about me…it is about you… but you know it is real easy to say, “Lord I’d die with You” when you truly believe He could never die!
+Now don’t loose the fact that this isn’t really about Peter, this is about me…it is about you… but you know, it is real easy to say, “Lord I’d die with You” when you truly believe He could never die!

 But what about when they haul Him off and nail Him to a tree?